oapicf/pinterest-sdk/clients/swift5/generated/docs/BusinessAccessRelationshipsAPI.md

 let pageSize = 987 // Int | Maximum number of items to include in a single page of the response.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to 25)

-// Get business members BusinessAccessRelationshipsAPI.getBusinessMembers(businessId: businessId, assetsSummary: assetsSummary, businessRoles: businessRoles, memberIds: memberIds, startIndex: startIndex, bookmark: bookmark, pageSize: pageSize) { (response, error) in
+// Get business members BusinessAccessRelationshipsAPI.getBusinessMembers(businessId: businessId, fetchSystemUsers: fetchSystemUsers, assetsSummary: assetsSummary, businessRoles: businessRoles, memberIds: memberIds, startIndex: startIndex, bookmark: bookmark, pageSize: pageSize) { (response, error) in
     guard error == nil else {
         print(error)
         return